josephdcosta01/Introduction-to-HTML/README.md

 An HTML element is defined by a start tag, some content, and an end tag:

 <tagname> Content goes here... </tagname>
-The HTML element is everything from the start tag to the end tag:

-<h1>My First Heading</h1>